Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

+The first type of solutions argues that the unitary and linear evolution of the Schr\"odinger equation is not always valid (such solutions ignore the (1) assumption).
+For instance, in the instantaneous collapse theories~\cite{om.bassi13} (like the GRW interpretation~\cite{om.ghirardi86}), a new stochastic equation is used that breaks the superposition principle at the macroscopic level, while still keeping it at the microscopic one~\cite{om.bassi13}.
+Another possibility is substituting the linear Schr\"odinger equation by a non-linear collapse law only when a measurement is performed~\cite{om.bohr20}.
+This is the well-known orthodox or Copenhagen solution.
+The dissatisfaction with the Copenhagen solution is that the theory does not clearly specify when, in which circumstances, the linear or non-linear equation has to be used.

+A second type of solution ignores the (2) assumption that a measurement always finds the physical system in a localized state.
+One then concludes that there are different worlds where different states of the superposition are found.
+This is the many worlds solution~\cite{om.Everett57,om.wallace12} in which the famous Schr\"odinger's cat is found alive in one world and dead in another.

+There is a final kind of solutions that assumes that the wave function alone does not provide a complete description of the quantum state, that is, it ignores the (3) assumption and includes additional elements (hidden variables) in the theory.
+The most spread of these approaches is Bohmian mechanics explained in this book.
+In a spatial superposition of two disjoint states for a single-particle system, only the one whose support contains the position of the particle becomes relevant for the dynamics.
+Notice that, in Bohmian mechanics, it is not mandatory to define which interactions are considered a measurement and which are not.
+All interactions (implying a measurement or not) are treated identically.

-According to Bohmian postulates, the evolution of the wave function is uniquely determined by the Schr\"odinger equation with the appropriate Hamiltonian.
-Surprisingly, this is not true for the orthodox formulation of quantum theory.
-Let us discuss this point in detail in the next two subsections.
+Let us discuss in more detail the differences between an orthodox and a Bohmian measurement.
+As we have already explained, in Bohmian mechanics, the evolution of the wave function is determined by the Schr\"odinger equation (when the appropriate Hamiltonian is used).
+This is not true for the orthodox formulation of the measurement because one linear equation (the Schr\"odinger equation) is used for non-measuring interactions, while a different non-linear equation (the collapse law) is needed to tackle measuring interactions.